-It is not unheard of a spouse being inclined to make transactions that favor themselves and harm their spouse.
+It is not unheard of a spouse being inclined to make transactions that favor themselves and harm their spouse in the midst of a divorce.
 For example, one might choose to pay off old debts, transfer money to a relative, or spend community funds on a paramour.
 If this has happened to you, there are several ways an experienced lawyer can attempt to recover those funds.
 Texas law is designed to correct any depletion of community assets arising from the wrongful acts of a spouse.

 In addition to the foregoing factors, actual fraud requires that the offending spouse was dishonest, had ill motives, or had the intent to deceive the other spouse.